 Regretfully, Canon's amazing light flicker detection feature has again been omitted from this model.

 If you liked the viewfinder in the SL2, you will like the viewfinder in the SL3 – they are the same.
-The SL3's viewfinder provides an approx. 95% view of the scene, meaning that some additional scene beyond what is seen in the viewfinder will be present in images.
+The SL3's viewfinder provides an approx. 95% view of the scene to be recorded, meaning that some additional scene beyond what is seen in the viewfinder will be present in images.
 This is generally not a problem, but sometimes an unintended subject shows up in the border of the frame.

 This is a pentamirror (lessor to a pentaprism) viewfinder as commonly featured in Rebel models and the viewfinder magnification is approx. 0.87x.
 The size of the viewfinder is comfortable, making it quite useful.

-This SL3 does not get Canon's intelligent viewfinder (featuring an LCD overlay) implementation, but an adequate amount of information is made available.
-Another missing feature (that I wish was present) is the electronic level.
+This SL3 does not get Canon's intelligent viewfinder (featuring an LCD overlay) implementation, but a basic amount of information is made available.
+Another missing feature (that I wish was present) is the electronic level, absent from both the viewfinder and the rear LCD.

 The highly-useful vari-angle LCD continues to be popular on the latest EOS models.
 This is a 3.0" (77mm) TFT LCD with approximately 1,040,000 dots and solid-state structure design for clarity, durability and an approximately 170° viewing angle.
 Anti-smudge and anti-reflection coatings are not applied to this LCD, meaning that it is not quite as easy to clean as the coated models and that reflections can sometimes affect viewing.